 "In Penwith the deanery plan has faltered" - On The Way plan to be reviewed

-Penwith's much-discussed and delayed On The Way plan will reviewed under the deanery's new Strategic Rural Dean of Penwith, Rev. Adam Thomas, according to the October edition of Penwith Deanery News.
+Penwith's much-discussed and delayed On The Way plan has faltered and will be reviewed under the deanery's new Strategic Rural Dean, Rev. Adam Thomas, according to the October edition of Penwith Deanery News.
 A public meeting will be held at Paul Church Hall on Saturday 15 November to discuss this.

 "There is a growing eagerness and willingness to work more closely together, support one another and reset what we can collectively achieve."